hollaa/Csharp-dev/report.md

 The list to be sorted is given by the user by the command
 ```
-sort -Merge “1,4,2,3”
+dotnet run sort -Merge -string " cat, ananas, leg, chair, laptop, dog"
 ```

-1. The program checks if the command from the input starts with -Merge
-2. Function ParseInput is called with passing the list of numbers from the input, here is the string divided into array of numbers
-3. MergeSort function is called, the parameters are the list of numbers to be sorted, 0 for the the begininning of the array and the length of the array -1 for the end of the array
-4. MergeSort function is recurssively dividing the array into halves
-5. The first time the MergeSort function runs, in the if statement it checks if there is more than one element in the array and then calculates the middle index.
-6. After the left and right halves are sorted, the Merge function is called to merge the two sorted halves into a single sorted array
+1. The class MergeSort which implements the ISortAlgorithm interface
+2. The type parameter "T" is used to specify that the type T must implement the "IComparable<T>" interface, which allows comparison of objects of type T.
+3. The "Sort" method takes an array of type T as input and returns an array of type T as output.
+4. Check if the length of the array is less than or equal to 1.
+If so, return the array as it is already sorted.
+5. Calculate the middle index of the array.
+6. Create two new arrays called leftArray and rightArray with lengths of mid and array.Length - mid respectively.
+7. Copy the first half of the original array into the left array and the second half into the right array.
-7. The Merge function copies the left and right subarrays into temporary arrays
+8. Recursively call the Sort method on the left and right arrays.
-8. The first while loop is going through the temporary arrays and compares each element from the same index and writes the smaller one to the initial array.
-If they are equal, the element from the left array is written first.
-9. This loop continues until all the elements in one of the temporary arrays have been copied into the original array
+9. Create a new array called mergedArray with a length equal to the length of the original array.
-10. The function uses two more while loops to copy any remaining elements in the left or right sub-arrays into the original array
+10. Compare the elements in the left and right arrays, and place them in the merged array in sorted order.
-11. Now the sorted array is printed out
+11. If there are remaining elements in the left array, copy them into the merged array.
+12. If there are remaining elements in the right array, copy them into the merged array.
+13. Return the mergedArray as the sorted array.

 The output is a sorted list of numbers in this format:
 ```
 This is your sorted array:
-“1 2 3 4”
+This is your sorted array:
+ ananas  cat  chair  dog  laptop  leg
 ```